Hibernate Interview IMP Question

 Let us discuss one by one; now the first one.

-2. Concept: One department may contain many employees.
-Here, department is table dept and employee is table employee.
+contain many employees.
+Here, department is table dept and

-3. Association in tables: dept_id of dept table is declared as foreign key in employee table.
-That is, dept_id exist in both the tables.
+table is declared as foreign key in employee table.

-Observe the variables of Dept class.
+Observe the variables of Dept

 private int deptId;